 Music for All Summer Symposium offers string students an exciting experience, learning from award-winning faculty and Internationally-recognized artists.
 Students develop skills and musicianship working in diverse styles, from classical and jazz to pop and world music.
-The hands-on curriculum uniquely integrates collaborative learning side-by-side with world-class performers such as, in 2017, Black Violin, during both master class jam sessions and on-stage concert performances!
+The hands-on curriculum uniquely integrates collaborative learning side-by-side with world-class performers such as, in 2019, the Ahn Trio, during both master class jam sessions and on-stage concert performances!

 Jazz violinist, educator, and producer Christian Howes brings jazz and improv to the Music for All Orchestra Division.
 One of the world’s most respected jazz violinists, Christian studied classically from the age of five, performing as a soloist with the Columbus Symphony Orchestra at age 16.
 He received his bachelor’s degree in Philosophy from The Ohio State University.
 In 2013, he was voted among the top three violinists in JazzTimes’ Expanded Critics Poll and ranked as the #1 “Rising Star” violinist in the Downbeat Critics Poll.
 He regularly tours throughout Asia, Europe, and the United States.

 Learn more at christianhowes.com